mikiui59/ai-art-gen/README.md

 # AI Art Gen
 For automating the creation of large batches of AI-generated artwork utilizing VQGAN+CLIP.
-Some example images that I've created via this process:
+Some examples images that I've created via this process:

 <img src="e1.png" width="550">
 <img src="e2.png" width="550">